Clownvin/Flashr/README.md

 # Flashr
 Extremely simple and lightweight [TUI (Text/terminal-based user interface)](https://en.wikipedia.org/wiki/Text-based_user_interface) based flashcard application, written in [Rust](https://www.rust-lang.org/) and using [Ratatui](https://ratatui.rs/) for rendering.
+Decks are stored as [JSONs](https://en.wikipedia.org/wiki/JSON), and many can be loaded at once.
+I have found it rather nice to create a "deck tree" file structure, with decks arranged based on the type of content.
+That way it's very trivial to target the entire tree to go over everything, but also makes it easy to specify specific decks for more directed study.

-Decks are stored as JSONs, and many can be loaded at once.
-Currently only supports one mode, "match", which shows a "question" face and prompts for the user for a multiple choice answer.
+Currently supports two modes, "match", which shows a "question" face and prompts for the user for a multiple choice answer, and "flash", which provides the typical flashcard experience.

 ## Installation
 Simply clone the repository, and then run:
 ```sh
 cargo build --release
 ```
-This will create an executable in ./target/release/, which you can then link/copy/use as needed.
+This will create an executable in `./target/release/`, which you can then link/copy/use as needed.

+You can also download one of the pre-built Linux releases.

 ## Usage
 Example deck (`example.json`):